monkybrain/klarna-checkout/README.md

 Library for integrating Klarna Checkout in a nodejs environment.
 Works for merchants in Sweden, Norway, Finland, Austria and Germany.

-Written in CoffeeScript for clarity, as is the documentation below.
+Written in CoffeeScript for clarity, as are the examples below.
 JavaScript users, sprinkle curly braces accordingly...

 Uses promises to handle async operations.